Loop Quantization and Symmetry: Configuration Spaces: Applications to Loop Quantum Gravity

 Altogether, there are several options for the paths to be studied:

 Incommensurability means that the lengths of the two geodesics are $\Q$-independent.
 Note that piecewise geodesic is nothing but piecewise linear in the $k = 0$ case.
 Moreover, we assume that the trivial path is always included to ensure unitality.
-Finally, $\alg_1 \teilmenge \linf(\R)$ is spanned by the matrix functions $c \auf h_{c \invzush} (\gamma)^i_j$ with $\gamma$ running over all admissible paths.
+Finally, $\blg_1 \teilmenge \linf(\R)$ contains the matrix functions $c \auf h_{c \invzush} (\gamma)^i_j$ with $\gamma$ running over all admissible paths.

-\brem In the anisotropic case for $k = 0$, one replaces the set of connections $c \invzush$ by that of \bgl A_{\vc} & = & c_1 \tau_1 \dd x + c_2 \tau_2 \dd y + c_3 \tau_3 \dd z \egl
+\enlargethispage{0.2\baselineskip} \brem In the anisotropic case for $k = 0$, one replaces the set of connections $c \invzush$ by that of \bgl A_{\vc} & = & c_1 \tau_1 \dd x + c_2 \tau_2 \dd y + c_3 \tau_3 \dd z \egl

 with $\vc = (c_1, c_2, c_3) \in \R^3$.
 One gets immediately an embedding $\setabb : \R^3 \nach \A$.
 Of course, isotropic connections are a special case where all components of $\vc$ coincide.
 Consequently, the corresponding $C^\ast$-algebra now consists of functions on $\R^3$.
 In principle, the path types in the homogeneous case can be studied again, but the last two cases do no longer lead to separating algebras meaning that the classical configuration space is no longer embedded into the quantum one.
 In the following, however, we will restrict ourselves to the isotropic case. \erem